How a Password Manager Shields macOS Users from Cyber Attacks

 The Three Notorious Malware Threats

-So, what are those effective and famous malware threats?
+So, what are the effective and famous malware threats?
 Let’s navigate through that:

 Atomic Stealer: A Persistent Threat

 First found in April 2023, Atomic Stealer (AMOS) is a malware-as-a-service (MaaS) offered on hacker forums and Telegram.
-Initially written in Go, it has been upgraded to C++, with some variations containing Python scripts or Mach-O binaries.
+Originally written in Go, it has since been updated to C and occasionally includes Python scripts or Mach-O binaries.

-Atomic Stealer primarily spreads through malvertising and focuses on stealing sensitive data such as:
+Atomic Stealer mainly spreads via malvertising and focuses on exfiltrating sensitive data including:

 • Browser passwords